Frachterheide/glove80_lessons/README.md

 # glove80_lessons
-Contains lessons and layouts for Moergo's Glove80
+Contains KTouch lessons & a layout for Moergo's Glove80.